 The original scoring system was revamped with a total of 60 overall points on the line, making 31 the magic number to lay claim to the World Financial Group Continental Cup.
-Click here for the breakdown on how the scoring works.

 The North Americans played their way to three victories in the final Skins session on the final day to clinch the title by a 37-23 tally and move into a 5-4 advantage in the history of the event.